 The processing industry for almost all types of granite is located in Italy, where the blocks of natural stone arrive by boat from all the corners of the world.
 The only exception being the natural stone varieties from India where the processing takes place domestically and where we purchase our material from a local block processor.

 As many types of natural stone are obtained from countries where working conditions and wages are often totally different from those in Europe, and where child labour and debt slavery could still occur, Jetstone considers it hugely important to select its suppliers with the utmost of care.
 We co-operate as much as possible with companies who own the granite quarries themselves, to ensure a clear view of where our products are coming from.
 Further on, we personally visit companies and quarries, often together with local independent inspectors.
-On these occassions, audits are carried out by, for example, Xertifix, an NGO that fights for better working conditions and environmental protection in the stone sector.
+On these occassions, audits are carried out by, for example, Xertifix, an NGO that fights for better working conditions and environmental protection in the stone sector in India.
 The lightest inkling that unwanted practices take place, can be enough reason to cease the collaboration with a supplier.

 As a company that acquires many of its materials abroad, Jetstone obviously meets the regulations imposed by the Dutch government where sustainable and responsible acquisitions are concerned.
 At Jetstone, however, we take this much further by working according to a ‘Code of Conduct’.
 In this document, Jetstone commits itself and its suppliers to a number of important legal, ethical, environmentally technical and social norms and standards.
 This Code of Conduct was signed by all our Indian suppliers and is also discussed with possible new suppliers, which is an important step in a country where much information is still quite obscure.